carafelix/minimalist-library/README.md

 - Do not build a feature (in this case was a function to retrieve the house object internals from URLsearchParams) without having finished the actual object it consumes

+## to-do

+- Add interval time limit to Google API calls

 ## leftovers

 - add ability to log custom books
 - integrate imgur for img hosting for custom book covers
 - integrate github gist's as a quirky api of house obj data.
-Using gist's id's for posting an retrieving house obj data, in conjuntion with URLsearchParams for building extraction of data with no backend required for free
+Using gist's id's for posting an retrieving house obj data, in conjunction with URLsearchParams for building extraction of data with no backend required for free
-- clipboard api for importing and exporing urlparams
+- clipboard api for importing and exporting URLparams